dudals-jung/Arduino-M5Stack_BME280_PMS7003/README.md

   * (Add BlueDot_BME280 Library)

 * Spec
-  * M5Stack is a small module with CPU, LCD, battery, GPIO.
+  * M5Stack is a small module with CPU, LCD, battery, Wifi, Bluetooth, GPIO.
   * PMS7003 is a fine dust sensor.
   * BME280 is temperature, humidity, air pressure, and altitude sensor.